 We Are All Rupert Murdoch Now

+With the non-stop revelations about Rupert Murdoch and his news outfits, it’s easy to divide the media between the bad guys and everybody else.
+Except that the good guys don’t look so good themselves.
 In the latest development, a judge in London has convened an inquiry into journalistic practices in the wake of News Corp’s “phone-hacking” scandal.
 Among other things, he will hear from figures such as Hugh Grant and Harry Potterauthor JK Rowling about the violations of their privacy by the media.
 As the New York Timesreports,